Adiabatic Limit, Theta Function, and Geometric Quantization: Unfolding Lagrangian fibrations

-We summarize the above argument to the following proposition. \begin{prop} Let $B$ be a manifold. $B$ is a base space of a Lagrangian fibration if and only if $B$ admits an integral affine structure. \end{prop}
+for $(x_\alpha,y_\alpha)\in \phi_\alpha(U_\alpha)\times T^n$.
+This construction does not depend on the choice of an equivalent integral affine atlas and depends only on the integral affine structure on $B$.
+We call $\pi_{\rm can}\colon (M_{\rm can},\omega_{\rm can})\to B$ the {\it canonical model}.
+We summarize the above argument to the following proposition. \begin{Proposition} Let $B$ be a manifold. $B$ is a base space of a Lagrangian fibration if and only if $B$ admits an integral affine structure. \end{Proposition}